Qile0317/bioe131-final-project-qja-fa24/README.md

 The database installer is only available for MacOS and Linux.
 Windows users are encouraged to use VM solutions like WSL2 or Docker to run the bash scripts.

-The required cli tools that must be available in `PATH` are [`wget`](https://www.gnu.org/software/wget/) and [`htslib`](https://www.htslib.org/).
+The required cli tools that must be available in `PATH` are [`wget`](https://www.gnu.org/software/wget/) and [`htslib` and `samtools`](https://www.htslib.org/).
 Additionally, the jbrowse cli tool is also required and must be available to bash, which can be installed with a node package manager `npm install -g @jbrowse/cli`

 ### Running the database installer